michaeluno/web-page-dumper/README.md

 Accepts a value of selector. * __This action does not support XPath.__

+###### (selector) extract
+Extracts elements.

+This replaces the elements' innerHTML with the HTML body tag inner HTML.
+Use this to lighten up the result source code.

+Accepts a value of selector.

+###### (selector) extractHard
+Extracts elements.

+Similar to the `extract` action except that this removes all head tag elements so the styles will be lost.

+Accepts a value of selector.

 ###### (selector) waitForElement
 Waits for an element to appear.